yusale9/student-showcase/student-work/2023/Natanya-DaCosta/api-final-project/readme.md

 # General Putnam Motel Diner API Documentation for the Burger Meal

 ## Introduction
 The General Putnam Motel Diner API allows patrons of the diner to order their meals in a touchless manner via an app.
-Due to time restraints and for the purposes of creating a POC by April, this API documentation is limited to ordering the Burger Meal at lunch time as a take-out order.
+For the purposes of the required POC, this API documentation is limited to ordering the Burger Meal at lunch time as a take-out order.
 In the future, the final product will include a full menu for different meal times.

 ### A Basic Workflow for Placing an Order on the App
 (For the purposes of this POC, the workflow is limited to only selecting take-out for the Table ID, lunch for the mealType, and a Burger Meal for the MealCat.)